Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Data/README.md

+#### Data Aggregation

+The directory `Data/Get_data` contains instructions and code to download and aggregate the data used for the analysis.
+See detailed instructions in `Data/Get_data/README.md`.

-The following aggregated datasets datasets are available for analysis:
+For convenience, the following final aggregated datasets datasets are available for analysis:

 ### 1. REACHES Data: